pyeventsourcing/esdbclient/docs/api/reading-events.md

 order: 4
 ---

-# Reading Events
+# Reading events

-This guide describes methods for reading events from KurrentDB.
+This guide describes Python client methods for reading events from KurrentDB.

-## Introduction
+## Overview

 The [Python clients for KurrentDB](getting-started.md#python-clients-for-kurrentdb) have four methods for reading events: